 For some opportunities, usually with the Financial Times or national publications, they send photographers out to do a photoshoot but for many other publications this is not the case and we need to provide them with a photo to accompany the article.

-Yet in COVID times where most people are working remotely, having a professional headshot is not as easy to do and most people are either sticking with their old ones, or taking a new one themselves.
+Yet where people are working remotely, having a professional headshot is not as easy to do and most people are either sticking with their old ones, or taking a new one themselves.

 However, taking a professional looking headshot yourself is easier said than done.
 So how can you take a good headshot?